The Legend of Heroes: Trails Beyond the Horizon

 is a 2024 role-playing video game developed by Nihon Falcom.
 The game is the thirteenth installment of the Trails series, itself a part of the larger The Legend of Heroes franchise, and is a sequel to Trails Through Daybreak II (2022).

 Trails Beyond the Horizon was released in Japan for the PlayStation 4 and PlayStation 5 in September 2024.
-An International and Chinese version was released for Windows by Clouded Leopard Entertainment in January 2025.
-An English version by NIS America, including Nintendo Switch, Nintendo Switch 2, and Windows versions, will be released in January 2026.
+A Chinese version released for Windows by Clouded Leopard Entertainment in January 2025, while an English version by NIS America, including Nintendo Switch, Nintendo Switch 2, and Windows versions, released in January 2026.